vandycknick/blog/2022/2022-01-18-writing-a-container-runtime-from-scratch-in-typescript.md

 };
 ```

 Once again, we'll import `exec` from the `libc` module.
 We'll also remove the console logs we put in just earlier to reduce the noise.
 In the `container` function, we'll destructure the args array; the first argument will be the program to execute, the rest will be passed as program arguments.
 We'll call exec and indicate that the `container` function never returns by adding the `never` return type.
 Given exec only returns to the caller if an error occurs, we'll wrap it up in a `try/catch` clause and log any errors to stderr.
 If an error does occur, we'll use `Deno.exit()` with exit code of 1 to stop the child process and indicate we terminated abruptly.
+Let's give it a try:

 ```sh
 $ deno run -A --unstable ./src/main.ts sh